GRV96/decision-matrix-py/README.md

 Coordinates in the matrix represent a set of parameter values.
 In other words, coordinates are indices identifying conditions on their axis.
 They can therefore be used to determine whether the parameters have certain values.
-Coordinates are true if all the conditions to which they correspond are true.
+A coordinate is true if the condition to which it corresponds is true.

 DecisonMatrix contains actions at definite coordinates.
 When the matrix is run, the actions whose coordinates are true are invoked.
 After DecisonMatrix is